 JDRF Toolkit for Adults with Type 1 diabetes.
-The JDRF has released a new edition of its Adult Type 1 Toolkit, and it also offers a “Newly Diagnosed” version.
+The JDRF has an Adult Type 1 Toolkit, and it also offers a “Newly Diagnosed” version.
 The Toolkit offers information about Type 1 diabetes and lists resources for further information and help.
 Both versions can be downloaded at no cost.

 (800) 533-CURE (2873)

 Make an appointment with a CDE.
 When you need information not just about diabetes in general but about your diabetes in particular, a one-on-one meeting with a certified diabetes educator may be the way to go.
 Ask your diabetes care provider for a recommendation, or look for one in your area using the search function on the website of the American Association of Diabetes Educators.
 Remember to write down any questions you have before your appointment, to bring a list of all of the medicines you are currently taking, and to bring your blood glucose monitoring log.